Here’s a tip for the next time a general comes riding through your town with an army marching behind him, do NOT fix him an omelette.

 Napoleon tried to conquer the world but failed.
-The Confrerie, on the other hand, has — sort of.
-In 1984 three residents of Abbeville attended the annual omelette event in Bessières and were knighted as chevaliers.
+The Confrere, on the other hand, has – sort of.
+In 1984, three residents of Abbeville, Louisiana attended the annual omelette event in Bressiers and were knighted as Chevaliers.
 They were given official permission to bring the art of making a really big omelette to the new world with the American epicenter being Abbeville.

-Now on the first full weekend of each November (i.e., this past weekend during which the weather was threatening Saturday) people gather at Magdalen Square, where there are booths, vendors, music and general partying.
-On that Sunday afternoon there is a parade in which the local members of the Confrerie d’Abbeville, all dressed as chefs, march around the square accompanied by the official TABASCO sauce drill team.
-After their march, they gather at their work area, which is parallel to the square where the logs are lit beneath a specially made frying pan practically big enough to be seen from the moon.
+Now, on the first full weekend of each November (i.e., this past weekend during which the weather was threatening Saturday) people gather at Magdaline Square where there are booths, vendors, music and general partying.
+On that Sunday afternoon, there is parade in which the local members of the Confrerie d’Abbeville all dressed as chefs, march around the square accompanied by the official Tabasco Dancing Girls drill team.
+After their march, they gather at their work area parallel to the square where the logs are lit beneath a specially made frying pan practically big enough to be seen from the moon.
 (On a really clear day, with a really good telescope.)

 I once visited the festival and watched as a crowd gathered as the cooks assembled to crack open 5,000 eggs to be stirred into in the pre-greased pan.
-With the precision of ballerinas going through their steps, the chefs toss in spices, cheese and even crawfish while fellow colleagues stirred.
+With the precision of ballerinas going through their steps, the chefs tossed in spices, cheese and even crawfish while fellow colleagues stirred.
 Back at the workstations other chefs sliced the bread to be served with the omelette.

-This event was not the only creative moment in Abbeville that day.
-At a Mass in the nearby St. Mary Magdalen church, the local choir was so good that it could have been the house chorus for St. Patrick’s in New York or St. Peter’s in Rome.
-Even if you don’t like eggs, visit Abbeville for the quaintness of the town and the magnificent church choir.
+(This event was not the only creative moment in Abbeville that day.
+At a mass in the nearby St. Mary Magdalen Church, the local choir was so good that it could have been the house chorus for St. Patrick’s in New York or St. Peter’s in Rome.
+Even if you don’t like eggs, visit Abbeville for the lovely quaintness of the town and the magnificent church choir.)

-Back at the frying pan, watching over the proceedings was a delegation from Bessières and representatives from Granby, Quebec, where an omelette event is also held.
+Back at the frying pan, observing the proceedings was a delegation from Bessieres and representatives from Granby, Quebec where an omelette event is also held.
 There are now eight ordained places on the omelette tour including villages in Belgium and Argentina.